symfony/symfony-docs/frontend/asset_mapper.rst

     such as ``@popperjs/core``.
 The ``download`` option will download both the main package *and* its dependencies.

-You can check for available updates for your third-party packages by running :
+You can check for available updates for your third-party packages by running:

 .. code-block:: terminal